McDonnell Douglas F/A-18 Hornet: Northrop's F-18L

 The partnership between McDonnell Douglas and Northrop soured over competition for foreign sales for the two models.
 Northrop felt that McDonnell Douglas would put the F/A-18 in direct competition with the F-18L.
 In October 1979, Northrop filed a series of lawsuits charging that McDonnell was using Northrop technology developed for the F-18L for foreign sales of the F/A-18 in violation of their agreement, and asked for a moratorium on foreign sales of the Hornet.
 McDonnell Douglas countersued, alleging Northrop illegally used F/A-18 technology in its F-20 Tigershark.
 A settlement was announced 8 April 1985 for all of the lawsuits.
 McDonnell Douglas paid Northrop $50 million for "rights to sell the F/A-18 wherever it could".
 Additionally, the companies agreed on McDonnell Douglas as the prime contractor with Northrop as the principal subcontractor.
-As principal subcontractor, Northrop will produce the rear section for the F/A-18 (A/B/C/D/E/F), while McDonnell Douglas will produce the rest with final assembly to be performed by McDonnell Douglas.
+As principal subcontractor, Northrop produced the rear section for the F/A-18 (initially the A/B, then the C/D and eventually also the E/F Super Hornet), while McDonnell Douglas produced the rest with final assembly performed by McDonnell Douglas.
 At the time of the settlement, Northrop had ceased work on the F-18L.
 Most export orders for the F-18L were captured by the F-16 or the F/A-18.
 The F-20 Tigershark did not enter production, and although the program was not officially terminated until 17 November 1986, it was dead by mid-1985.